SelfCareMap

 Goal: Reconnect with the physical act of making—no outcome required.

-- Grab your pen and paper.
-Draw, scribble, or write anything that comes to mind:
+• Grab your pen and paper.
+Draw, scribble, or write anything that comes to mind without lifting the pen from the page for long periods:

-- Rule: If you think, “This is stupid,” keep going.
-Stupid is the gateway to surprising.
+• Rule: If you think, “This is stupid,” or “I am not an artist,” keep going.
+Those thoughts are the exact barriers we are breaking down.
+In this space, stupid is the gateway to surprising.

 Why it works: Play bypasses the inner critic.
-When you stop aiming for “good,” your brain starts making unexpected connections—where creativity lives.
+When you stop aiming for a specific quality or outcome, your brain starts making unexpected connections.
+This is where genuine creativity lives, in the space between a mistake and a discovery.

 Minute 15–25: Borrow & Remix (The Inspiration Sprint)